Agnieszka Wolczuk

 Leadership and Mentoring

-Since 2011, I have been on the TESL Waterloo-Wellington executive, serving the Waterloo-Wellington community of ESL teachers and instructors as well as LINC teachers.
+From 2011 to 2018, I was on the TESL Waterloo-Wellington executive, serving the Waterloo-Wellington community of ESL teachers and instructors as well as LINC teachers.
 From summer 2011 till spring 2015, I performed the role of the secretary for this organization.
 I greatly enjoyed being involved in the process of creating opportunities for professional development for fellow teachers as well as preparing conferences, especially the logistics of this process.

-In addition to that, I have been engaged in the process of mentoring Advance Consulting for Education Teaching English to Speakers of Other Languages (ACE TESOL) certificate and diploma program teacher candidates.
-In this role, I have mentored one or two teacher candidates every year since summer 2013.
+In addition to that, for several years, I was engaged in the process of mentoring Advance Consulting for Education Teaching English to Speakers of Other Languages (ACE TESOL) certificate and diploma program teacher candidates.
+In this role, I mentored one or two teacher candidates every year.
 This gave me many opportunities to help future teachers develop their skills and enhance my teaching practices at the same time.

 Membership